pyxiis/boxscript/docs/examples.md

 The first 3 lines are comments.
 These are ignored by the interpreter, unless they present a syntax error.

-As it would be tedious to explain how everything works, here is the line-by-line python tranlation:
+As it would be tedious to explain how everything works, here is the line-by-line Python translation:

 ```py
 """